hugocornellier/face_detection_tflite/README.md

 - `Detection` has `bbox` (normalized `RectF`), `score`, and `keypointsXY` (normalized).
 - Mesh and iris return `List<Offset>` in your image coordinate system.
 - `PipelineResult` packages detections, mesh, irises, and originalSize.

 ---

-## Painting Notes

-- Scale a normalized `RectF` to your image size to draw detection boxes.
-- Mesh and iris points are already returned in image coordinates; draw them directly.
-- For consistent overlays, paint against the same scaled image rectangle you used for display.

----

-## Desktop Support

-On desktop platforms, ensure TensorFlow Lite native libraries are available.
-Depending on your Flutter/TFLite setup:
-- **macOS**: `libtensorflowlite_c.dylib` inside the app bundle (e.g., `Contents/Frameworks`)
-- **Windows**: `tensorflowlite_c.dll` next to your executable
-- **Linux**: `libtensorflowlite_c.so` on the library path

-Some `tflite_flutter` releases bundle these automatically; if you encounter missing-library errors, add the appropriate binary for your target platform.

----

-## Performance Tips

-- Use `FaceDetectionModel.shortRange` or `frontCamera` for faster results on low-end devices.
-- Reuse a single `FaceDetector` instance; call `initialize` only once.
-- If you only need one output (e.g., detections only), call that method instead of `runAll`.
-- For real-time use, throttle calls and reuse buffers where possible.

----

-## Troubleshooting

-- **Model not found**: verify asset paths and `flutter: assets:` entries.
-- **Empty results**: confirm lighting/face size, try a different detection model variant.
-- **Slow inference**: choose a smaller model, reduce image size upstream, avoid extra copies.

----